iamllanero/reckon/README.md

 # Be sure you have set DEBANK_ACCESSKEY in your environment
 export DEBANK_ACCESSKEY="mykey"

-# First build the local cache of wallets
+# First build the local cache of wallets.
-# This uses Debank credits so use only to build and to refresh
-# Other commands do not use Debank credits
+# Be aware that this script uses Debank credits.
+It does cache aggressively
+# to conserve credits.
+Run this script any time your wallets will have onchain
+# transactions that are not yet cached.
+This script, via the debank module,
+# is responsible for flagging likely spam transactions.

 python3 reckon/build.py

-# Flatten the wallets into CSV files and consolidate to "consolidated.csv"
+# Flatten the wallets into CSV files and consolidates into a single file.

 python3 reckon/flat.py

+# Calculates taxable transactions based on flatten output, generating a
-# Generate a transactions file from wallets and CEX reports into a single
+# transactions file txns.csv from wallets and CEX reports into a single.
+Also
-# file "txns.csv".
-ALso applies spam flag.
+# generates a number of additional txns_xyz.csv files to show processing
+# results.

 python3 reckon/txns.py